makersacademy/chitter-challenge/README.md

 I want to sign up for Chitter
 I want to log in to Chitter
 I want to log out of Chitter
+It displays the username ofperson who posted

 ------------
 The app comes with login, sign up and sign out features. usernames and email are unique
+It displays the name of the user who poste it.

 #three
 send email to notify if user has been mentioned